patrick0980625/SDL-presentation/README.md

 # 2026 Taipei Wego Private Senior High School Grade 11 Self-Directed Learning Outcome Exhibition

+---

+## Status of this Repository

+This repository has been archived and is **no longer under active development or maintenance**.

+After evaluating the future of the project, we reached the decision 5 months after the event, due to unreciprocated requirements from the school and the exhibition committee ever since the commencement of the project.

+While the project met its short-term goal, providing a platform for displaying the student research and projects displayed in the exhibition, we were not able to realise the vision of it becoming a comprehensive, autonomous platform for students to freely submit and showcase their works.

+Still, we hope that the existing codebase can serve as a valuable foundation for future students in their personal or institutional projects.
+We encourage those interested to continue this work.
+You are welcome to fork, modify and build upon this repository in accordance with the terms of the **AGPL 3.0** license.

+---

 Languages: English, [繁體中文](README_zh.md)

 This repository contains the source files for the website of 2026 Taipei Wego Private Senior High School Grade 11